Microgrids Meet Backup Power Needs

 As the United States continues its journey toward relying less on carbon-based energy, there’s one serious hurdle to overcome: the extreme power consumption of data centers.

-Out With the Old, In With the New: How Distributed Solutions Are Upending the Energy Grid Model
+Distributed Solutions Changing the Energy Grid Model

 Electricity is a vital part of society.
 For many years, the typical model of ensuring citizens have access to it during peak times has been to overbuild for the worst-case scenario.
 While peak usage may only come around during a particularly brutal weather event, jurisdictions still have to be prepared for these spikes.
 After all, if people cannot get electricity, they certainly won’t be happy.